The ultimate city guide to Zaragoza, Spain’s hallowed heartland

 Follow the pilgrims

-After the once-mighty Kingdom of Aragón threw off the yoke of Moorish rule in the 12th century reconquista, Zaragoza was selected as its capital.
+After the once-mighty Kingdom of Aragon threw off the yoke of Moorish rule in the 12th-century Reconquista, Zaragoza was selected as its capital.
 Predictably, following wars between religions, the Catholic Kings doubled down on their fervour.
-In Zaragoza this became literal when two cathedrals, first La Seo and then, in the 17th century, El Pilar, were built.
+In Zaragoza, this became literal when two cathedrals, first La Seo and then, in the 17th century, El Pilar, were built.

-Officially called Catedral-Basílica de Nuestra Señora del Pilar, El Pilar (€9/£7.90, includes access to La Seo, daily) is the more important of the two, drawing Catholic pilgrims from far and wide to pay their respects to the cathedral’s tiny wooden statue of the Virgin Mary, who is said to have scaled down a pillar from heaven to appear before St James (aka Santiago).
+Officially called Catedral-Basilica de Nuestra Senora del Pilar, El Pilar (€9/£7.90, includes access to La Seo, daily) is the more important of the two, drawing Catholic pilgrims from far and wide to pay their respects to the cathedral’s tiny wooden statue of the Virgin Mary, who is said to have scaled down a pillar from heaven to appear before St James (aka Santiago).
 El Pilar, with thick towers in the four corners and 11 cupolas, reflects double in the glassy waters of the Ebro River.
 Frescos inside the cupolas were painted by Goya.

 Ironically, Zaragoza’s finest architecture is in the Mudéjar style; mostly built by Muslim workers in the early centuries of Christian rule.
 This is particularly true of the older Catedral del Salvador (La Seo, €9/£7.90, includes access to El Pilar, daily) whose northeastern wall is a brick-and-tile tapestry of such intricacy that it’s a surprise there’s any structural integrity remaining.
 Throughout Casco Viejo, you’ll spot the arabesque flourishes on walls and towers which inspired Unesco to step forth and inscribe these buildings in 2001.